SarkarShubhdeep/wake-up-time-checker/README.md

 It is recommended to create an alias of this command for ease of use.

-NOTE: There is no need to create a file log.csv file manually.
+NOTE: There is no need to create the file log.csv file manually.